rs31113/ADVANOTE/README.md

 ## About The Project

-It's app for writing task, notes, projects when you team can work!
+This project aims to develop a collaborative web application for advanced note-taking, facilitating seamless sharing and editing of notes among teams.
+The application is designed to empower users to create, edit, and collaboratively utilize notes, fostering team efficiency, productivity, and streamlined information exchange.

 ## Getting Started

-For work the project need download project files.
+To start working on the project, you'll need to download the project files.
-Go to you work path and use this commands in console:
+Navigate to your working directory and execute the following commands in the console.

 ### Download Project Files